Subbarayududevalla/mid_term_cal_csv/README.md

 ## Calculator Plugin this Application
-This plugin provides a simple calculator functionality for your application.
+This plugin provides a simple calculator functionality calculator application.
 Users can perform basic arithmetic operations and store the history in a CSV file.

 # Features
 Addition (+)